 Accounting standards, and their implementation, do not fall within the remit of ECB Banking Supervision, which can take very limited action in this regard.
 In a letter to banks under its supervision, the ECB has provided guidance to mitigate volatility in banks’ regulatory capital and financial statements stemming from IFRS 9 accounting practices, including on the use of forecasts to avoid excessively procyclical assumptions in expected credit loss (ECL) estimations.
 Given that the IFRS 9 provisions must be based on macroeconomic forecasts and that, particularly in these times of pronounced uncertainty, IFRS 9 model outcomes may be excessively variable and procyclical, the ECB:

-- expects that banks under its supervision that have not already done so fully implement the transitional IFRS 9 arrangements foreseen in the CRR (Article 473(a) of the CRR).
-The ECB stands ready to process in a timely fashion all applications received in this context
+- Encourages those banks under its supervision that have not already done so to fully implement the transitional IFRS 9 arrangements foreseen in Article 473(a) of the CRR.
+The ECB stands ready to process in a timely fashion all applications received in this context.

 Will you also revise your expectations for the stock of NPLs?